 Retail might be big business, but small and medium-sized businesses have a huge impact on this sector.
 Small and medium-sized businesses have a greater stake in the marketplace now than at any other point in history, especially with the continuing growth of ecommerce.

 Unfortunately, big retail businesses often have the upper hand when it comes to having the knowledge and tools necessary to make their businesses profitable.
-Retail businesses have unique challenges, not the least of which is accounting—especially for inventory.
+Retail businesses have unique challenges, not the least of which is business accounting—especially for inventory.
 In fact, this is such a significant challenge, we have devoted this entire article to retail accounting.

 The term “retail accounting” is a bit of a misnomer.
 Retail accounting isn’t a special kind of accounting process or system, but rather an inventory valuation technique often used by retailers.
 It differs from “cost accounting” for inventory in that it values inventory based on the selling price rather than the acquisition price.